audreyyluu/icssc-brain-games-blindfolded-coding-2025/problem1.md

 Before you even step outside the kitchen, you need to confirm what you’re delivering.
 The arcade has very specific requests, and if you mess this up, you might end up serving pineapple pizza to the wrong crowd.

 Alright, let’s get started!
-Print out each of the following tasks.
+Print out each of the following tasks with each task on a separate line.

 ## The Tasks
 1. Announce today’s sacred holiday: `Today is National Deep Dish Pizza Day!`